Epworth, Lincolnshire: Transport

 Epworth is served by buses provided by Isle Coaches, Stagecoach Buses and First South Yorkshire which give the town services to towns such as Doncaster, Scunthorpe and Haxey.

 The town was served by a station on the Axholme Joint Railway which ran from Goole to Lincoln via a connecting spur to the Doncaster to Lincoln Line.
 The station closed to passengers in 1933 and the line closing to freight and excursion services in 1956.
 The site has been redeveloped and is now occupied by a farm store.
 Another station was opened on the Doncaster to Lincoln Line in the town of Haxey.
 However, this station closed in 1964 lasting longer than the previous station of the same name.
 The nearest mainline station is now in the nearby town of Crowle.

+Media

+Television signals are received from either the Emley Moor or Belmont TV transmitters.
+The town is served by both BBC Radio Humberside and BBC Radio Sheffield.
+Other radio stations are Greatest Hits Radio Yorkshire, Hits Radio East Yorkshire & North Lincolnshire, Hits Radio Lincolnshire and TMCR 95.3, a community based radio station which broadcast from its studios in Thorne.
+Local newspaper is served by the Doncaster Free Press (formerly The Epworth Bells).

 Events

 Epworth Show

 The Epworth Show has been held for over 60 years, and takes place on the August Bank Holiday Monday.

 The show was first held before the Second World War on Battle Green, later moving to Scawcett Lane.
 Today it is held at Wroot Road – the site has been enlarged and extra facilities added – where a number of other community events are held.

 Originally the show catered only for the local area.
 Over the years it has grown, and whilst still having an agricultural aspect – with cattle, sheep, goats, shire horses and vintage tractors – it provides entertainment and activities including show jumping, mountain & moorland ponies, trade stands, vintage vehicles, a beer tent, children's entertainment and a dog show.

 Epworth Show has links with the three Epworth churches which come together for a prior Sunday evening service, and on show day share an information tent.

 The Show is run by the Epworth and District Agricultural Society, a charitable organisation.
 Its committee comprises community and honorary members, and patrons.
 Other activities run by the society between May and September include four horse & pony events, and an August Bank Holiday weekend Beer Festival with live bands.